tobibeer/TiddlyWikiDoc/README.md

 # TiddlyWikiDoc
-a draft for an API documentation for the TiddlyWiki JavaScript core
+a draft for an API documentation of the TiddlyWiki JavaScript core

 # Contents